-We believe that children may use certain behaviours such as biting/scratching as part of their development.
-These are common behaviours that some young children can go through and can be triggered when they do not have the words to communicate their feelings, such as anger, frustration or needs.
-Whilst we understand that this may be the case, we do need to have appropriate regard to other children and staff in relation to such behaviour and if we consider the child poses a risk of harm to others, we may require the removal/withdrawal of the child.
+We believe, that children may use certain behaviours such as biting/scratching as part of their development.
+These are common behaviour that some young children can go through and can be triggered when they do not have the words to communicate their feelings, such as anger, frustration or needs.